jmantra/LogicalArdour/README.md

 # LogicalArdour
-Gives Ardour functionality like Garageband/Logic
+Gives Ardour and Harrision Mixbus functionality like Garageband/Logic